falcosecurity/falco/proposals/20200506-artifacts-scope-part-1.md

 ### Adjusting projects

  - YAML manifest documentation to be moved to `contrib`
- - Minkube, Kind, Puppet, Ansible, etc documentation to be moved to `contrib`
+ - Minikube, Kind, Puppet, Ansible, etc documentation to be moved to `contrib`